 Access to research is a partnership between publishers and libraries to open up access to academic research in libraries.
 To find out more about the service and how your library can get involved visit: accesstoresearch.org.uk

-The Universal Learning Offer
+The Universal Learning Offer - An overview

 An overview of the Learning Offer that outlines the benefits of learning in libraries.

-Development of the Universal Learning Offer summary
+Development of the Universal Learning Offer - Summary report

 Key ideas around the development of the Learning Offer which explores the library as a place where communities and individuals can come together to develop and share their own learning activities.

 The Experiential Library - The future of family learning